ZumIoT-Indonesia/LoRaWAN-Arduino-Library-ZumIoT-v2/README.md

 Features
 --------
-The arduino LoRaWAN library supports LoRaWAN Class A and Class C implementations operating in EU-868, AS-923 and US-915 bands.
+The arduino LoRaWAN library supports LoRaWAN Class A and Class C implementations operating in AS-923-2 bands.
 Note that this library is fairly simple with the aim of demonstrating the LoRaWAN capabilities.

 What certainly works:
- - Sending packets uplink, taking into account duty cycling.
+ - Sending packets uplink, taking into account duty cycling. --> ABP
  - Custom frequencies and datarate settings.
- - Receiving downlink packets in the RX1 window (EU_868, AS923,US_915).
+ - Receiving downlink packets in the RX1 window (AS923-2). --> ABP
- - Over-the-air activation (OTAA / joining) (EU_868, AS923).
+ - Over-the-air activation (OTAA / joining) (AS923-2). --> STILL ERROR
  - Class C operation.
- - Receiving downlink packets in the RX1 window (US_915).
  - Receiving downlink packets in the RX2 window.
- - Over-the-air activation (OTAA / joining) (US_915).

 What has not been tested:
  - Receiving and processing MAC commands.